TakanariShimbo/open-super-whisper/README.md

 1. Click "Custom Vocabulary" in the toolbar
 2. Add specific terms, names, or phrases that might appear in your audio
 3. These terms will help improve transcription accuracy

+### System Instructions

+1. Click "System Instructions" in the toolbar
+2. Add specific instructions to control transcription behavior, such as:
+   - "Ignore filler words like um, uh, er"
+   - "Add proper punctuation"
+   - "Format text into paragraphs"
+3. These instructions help refine transcription results without manual editing

 ### Managing Transcriptions